Why do the Boleyn family continue to fascinate us?

-Arriving on BBC2 this Friday, The Boleyns: A Scandalous Family is a three-part docu-drama that tells the Boleyn story of intrigues, rivalries, sex and betrayals through the eyes of the family themselves.
+The Boleyns: A Scandalous Family is a three-part docu-drama that tells the Boleyn story of intrigues, rivalries, sex and betrayals through the eyes of the family themselves.
 Much like Channel 5’s Anne Boleyn, the usually indomitable presence of Henry VIII is cast to the side lines, with the Boleyns – Thomas, Mary, Anne and George, plus their in-law Thomas Howard – taking centre stage.

 Through dramatic reconstructions, with expert commentary from impressive roster of historians that includes Owen Emmerson, Lauren Johnson, Leanda de Lisle, Lauren MacKay, Elizabeth Norton, Estelle Paranque, Linda Porter and Gareth Russell, we see how the Boleyns transformed their fortunes from a position of insignificance to become one of the most pre-eminent families in the land.
 It's the story of the founding of a dynasty that promptly foundered, but one that in a few years still managed to alter the course of English history.